 To be clear: While you can (and should!) wash the outside of your vagina (aka the vulva), you should not start going in your hole with water, washcloth, or soap.

-“It’s true that a vagina is a self-cleaning machine,” says Gersh.
+“It’s true that a vagina is a self-cleaning machine,” Gersh says.
 “The natural makeup of bacteria inside the vaginal canal is designed to keep the canal healthy and clean — and that bacteria doesn’t need any help from you to operate optimally.”

 Washing inside the vaginal canal isn’t just unnecessary, it’s downright dangerous.
 Washing inside the vaginal canal — especially with fragrant soaps — can upset your vagina’s natural bacterial makeup and pH.

 And when your vagina’s natural bacterial makeup gets disrupted?
-You put yourself at risk of developing infections like bacterial vaginosis (BV) which (negatively) impact your vaginal odor.
+You put yourself at risk of developing infections like bacterial vaginosis (BV), which (negatively) affect your vaginal odor.

 3. Check for recent product swaps

 Did you recently change your detergent?
 Start using a different body wash?
 Switch up your toilet paper brand?
 All of these things can impact your vagina, according to Gersh.